eyupUK/NextGen-Automation-Framework/docs/HOW_TO_RUN_PERFORMANCE_TESTS.md

 5. Users make API calls to Weather API with your key
 6. Metrics are collected (response times, throughput, errors)
 7. HTML report is generated in `target/gatling-results/`
-8. Report opens automatically in your browser
+8. Report opens automatically in your browser (scripts do this for you)

 ---